wrightmat/dnd-eberron/locations/Strixhaven University.md

 - **Embrose Lu, Dean of Shadow** (LN male human Silverquill professor of shadow).
 A master poet whose ink magic is merciless.
 Scant with praise and quick with a cutting remark, Dean Lu has seen many mage-students scrub out of Strixhaven and has nothing good to say about those who can’t hack it.
 A cynic, Embrose believes that most people are in it for themselves.
 He demands his students learn how to use language-based magic to “get what they deserve.”
 While he often argues with Dean Talonrook, he holds a deep (if begrudging) respect for the owlin.
 - **Breena, the Demagogue** (NG female owlin Silverquill professor of shadow).
 Breena has a talent for getting her way.
 If she wants you to do something, you won’t just do it — you’ll be sure it was your idea all along.
 Her students and colleagues alike hang on her every word, and in front of a crowd, she’s a powerhouse of charisma, enhancing her speeches with elegant swirls of ink magic.
 Though she’s an elite mage who can easily hold her own in a fight, Breena prefers to defeat her foes with words alone.
 An Oriq agent once trapped and attempted to recruit her, threatening her students’ lives if she didn’t comply.
 Within an hour, she convinced him to free her, abandon his wicked ways, and seek wisdom from the archaics.
 - **Nils, Discipline Enforcer** (LN male human Silverquill professor of radiance).
 Nils is an optimist, as he believes in every student’s potential for greatness.
 However, this outlook also means he’s constantly disappointed by their suboptimal choices, and he is well known for his strictness and abrupt scoldings.
 - **Brenneth Blackstone, Scriptology Star** (NG male dhampir Silverquill professor of shadow).
 Brenneth is a rising star in the study of magical writing and symbols.
 With a dynamic lecturing style, this dhampir — a partial vampire — attracts students from across Strixhaven purely for his lessons’ value as performance art.
-He teaches a course in scrivening and scriptology that characters take over the course of year 4.
+He teaches a course in scrivening and scriptology that characters take over the course of year 2.
-- Fain, the Broker
+- **Fain, the Broker** (N male human Silverquill professor of shadow).
 Lost an important textbook?
-Craving some rare del icacy from home?
+Craving some rare delicacy from home?
 Need something inconveniently forbidden?
-Enter Fain (neutral human Silverquill professor of shadow).
-He has an extensive network of connections on and off campus, and he can pro cure just about anything—so long as you can afford his price.
+Enter Fain.
+He has an extensive network of connections on and off campus, and he can procure just about anything — so long as you can afford his price.
+- **Lisette, Dean of the Root** (NG female human Witherbloom professor of growth).
+Dean Lissette is a world-class healer and herbalist; it’s even said she once cured the Lorehold founder dragon of a secret illness.
+Lisette’s classes lean more toward demonstration and hands-on experience than lectures.
+When Lisette speaks, her words are soft and full of colorful metaphors.
+Lisette believes in preserving nature and life, and she instills in her students a respect for all living things.
+While Dean Valentin’s exploitation of living creatures disgusts her, she also knows she can use the results of his cruelty to help future lives.
+- **Valentin, Dean of the Vein** (N male vampire).
+Dean Valentin is ancient and drinks the blood of living creatures throughout the bayou.
+Valentin is a kind of sangromancer — he receives visions from the blood he consumes, which he uses to learn things about a creature or place.
+He has no qualms about exploiting the bayou’s creatures for personal gain.
+Valentin's classes focus on dissection and decay.
+He and Dean Lisette often clash over his cavalier treatment of animals, but that hasn’t stopped her from using his discoveries for her research.
+- **Willowdusk, Essence Seer** (NG female treant).
+No one knows how old Willowdusk really is.
+This professor of growth claims to be older than Strixhaven itself, and although many suspect that she exaggerates, no one else who has lived long enough to refute her cares to do so.
+Many years ago, a group of rebellious students got lost in Detention Bog and took shelter in what turned out to be Willowdusk’s roots.
+She protected them from a pack of hungry groffs and shepherded them back to Widdershins Hall, offering a lecture on proper herb-gathering practices during the journey.
+Her lessons proved so effective that she was asked to stay as a professor.
+She loves passing on her knowledge of medicinal herbs, pest mascot cultivation, and dissection techniques to generations of new students, and she almost always has a pot of tea brewing.
+- **Tivash, Gloom Summoner** (N male human Witherbloom professor of decay).
+It’s tough to study the secrets of life and death without getting your hands dirty — which is the first thing Tivash teaches Witherbloom students.
+Some call the forces he manipulates evil, but he asserts that power is only as good or evil as how you use it.
+- **Verelda Lang, Arcano-Biologist** (CN female dryad).
+Verelda is a respected Witherbloom professor of growth who teaches introductory courses in magical physiologies, helping students in every college learn about the many unusual creatures they’re likely to encounter, whatever the students’ field of study.
+Her research extends to the vital functions of fractal creatures and other artificial life-forms, leading her to teach courses at Quandrix College as well.
+- **Yedora, Grave Gardener** (N female treant).
+Yedora is the head groundskeeper and unofficial undertaker of Strixhaven.
+Students and graduates often wish to spend their afterlife at their beloved university, and she honors that wish.
+Each tree she plants represents the essence of a fallen mage, and she remembers them all by name.
+- **Gyome, Master Chef** (N male troll).
+Anyone who thinks a troll can't be a great chef has never met Gyome.
+He combines local ingredients with flavors from his homeland into an ever-changing menu of delicacies.
+Students from every college trek through Sedgemoor in droves for his food.
+The only complaint he ever receives is that he gives out unreasonably large portions.

 ### Locations